vimberlin/vimberlin.de/README.md

 # Data from vimberlin.de site

-This site is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll "Jekyll") into a static site whenever we push this repository to GitHub.

 This repository is mainly maintained by [Gregor Schmidt](http://nach-vorne.eu "Gregor Schmidt") and [Matthias Günther](http://wikimatze.de/ "Matthias Günther").

+The site is manually deployed with SSH on a German hoster called [Webhostone](https://www.webhostone.de/) by Matthias

 # Vim is charityware